moso94/ShamsiCalendar/README.md

 ### Pull requests welcome

-Feel free to contribute to MultiImagePicker.
+Feel free to contribute to ShamsiCalendar.

 Either you found a bug or have created a new and awesome feature, just create a pull request.

 ### Contact me
-Fill free to contact me in [telegram](https://telegram.me/moso94).
+Feel free to contact me in [telegram](https://telegram.me/moso94).